How to Set Logon Hours in Active Directory

 Limitations and Notes:

-- These settings won’t restrict access for non-interactive logons, such as through network shares or services.
+- These settings won’t limit access for non-interactive logons, such as those made through network shares or services.

 Frequently asked questions: